Flora72/GasGo/README.md

 ## Features

-GasGo supports both smartphones and feature phones via USSD, making it accessible to a wide range of users.
+GasGo supports both smartphones and laptops, making it accessible to a wide range of users.
 The platform enables:

-- Customers to place gas orders and receive real-time delivery updates
+- Customers to place gas orders
-- Vendors to verify their listings, manage inventory, and fulfill orders
+- Customers can track their gas orders
-- Riders to optimize delivery routes and trigger emergency alerts
+- Customers can pay through mpesa
 - Admins to monitor platform activity and send SMS notifications

 ## Technology Stack